 With a per se DUI charge, prosecutors don’t have to worry about impairment: They just need to prove the driver had a prohibited amount of a particular substance in his or her body.
 Not all states have per se DUI laws that apply to drugs.
 And among the ones that do, there’s no uniform approach.

 Some states list prohibited blood concentration levels for common drugs like cocaine, marijuana, and methamphetamine.
-(Get more specific information about driving under the influence of marijuana.)
 Other states use a zero-tolerance approach and just make it illegal to drive with any measurable amount of a controlled substance in your body.
 There are also per se drug DUI laws that impose stricter standards on drivers who are under the age of 21.